-A complete application includes the following ten (10) items, which are required:
+A complete application includes the following items, which are required:

 - High School Transcript(s)

-- Senior Grades - All applicants will be required to send their senior grades as part of their application.
+- Senior Grades: All applicants will be required to send their senior grades as part of their application.
 Students applying Early Decision I should send first quarter or trimester grades no later than the last week in November.
 Students applying Early Decision II should plan for their first semester or trimester grades to arrive no later than the third week in January.
 Finally, Regular Decision applicants should submit their first semester or trimester grades by the middle of February.
-Students studying abroad (where predicted grades are common) should send those if senior grades are not available.
+Students studying outside the United States (where predicted grades are common) should send those if senior grades are not available.

-This addition to the application is optional, meaning it is not required:
+These additions to the application are optional, meaning they are not required:

 Office of Undergraduate Admissions